Mossy Ledges Area Rock Climbing

 Drive in on the main Willow Springs road.
 This road runs northwest until the pavement ends near the main picnic area.
 Just upstream from the Case Face, a small canyon branches off to the left and leads west beneath some good cliffs.
 Park in this area and walk across the main wash to enter the small canyon.
 After just a short distance you can head up the hillside to the base of the wall.
 A scrambling approach can also be made from the area of the Case Face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mossy Ledges Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mossy Ledges Area:

 Featured Route For Mossy Ledges Area